kunupat/aws-solution-architect-associate-certification-notes/README.md

 - Soft limit on number of VPCs in a region is 5.
 This limit can be extended by writing to AWS
 - Smallest subnet size in AWS can be 16 IPs `(::::/28)`
 - Can create a Hardware VPN connection between your data center and VPC
-- Use [http://cidr.xyz/](http://cidr.xyz/) for calculating CIDR or IP address range withing a subnet
+- Use [http://cidr.xyz/](http://cidr.xyz/) for calculating CIDR or IP address range within a subnet
 - A VPC can have only one Internet Gateway which is highly available
 - **Default VPC:**
   - Every region has one default VPC provisioned and managed by AWS